percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 The Key Distributor needs to know what endpoints are being added to a given conference.
-Thus, the Key Distributor and the Media Distributor will need to know endpoint-to-conference mappings, which is enabled by exchanging a conference-specific unique identifier as defined in [@!I-D.jones-perc-dtls-tunnel].
+Thus, the Key Distributor and the Media Distributor will need to know endpoint-to-conference mappings, which is enabled by exchanging a conference-specific unique identifier as defined in [@!I-D.draft-ietf-perc-dtls-tunnel].
 How this unique identifier is assigned is outside the scope of this document.

 # Security Considerations {#attacks}